What to Serve With Spinach Artichoke Dip (10+ Yummy Sides)

 They are crispy and full of flavor, and they contain dairy, which helps balance out the dip’s flavors.
 Plus, they are quick and easy to make at home.

 Simply preheat your oven to 350 degrees Fahrenheit and then cut the tortillas into strips.
 Spread them on a baking sheet and bake for 10 minutes or until crisp.

 Once they’re done, simply enjoy them with your spinach and artichoke dip!

 Crudite is a french appetizer that consists of sliced or whole vegetables.
 It is usually served with a dipping sauce, such as a vinaigrette or ranch dressing.

-The vegetables are typically raw, which helps to retain their nutritional value.
-When served with a spinach and artichoke dip, the crudite provides a delicious and healthy option for dipping.
+Vegetables are typically raw, which helps to retain their nutritional value.
+When served with spinach and artichoke dip, the crudite provides a delicious and healthy option for dipping.

 When it comes to what to serve with spinach artichoke dip, there are a few things to consider when choosing the perfect side dish.
 Crackers are a great option because they have a neutral flavor that won’t compete with the dip.

 They’re also easy to find and don’t require any preparation.
 In terms of health benefits, crackers are a good source of fiber and can help you feel full longer